-For the majority of language learners, the bulk of their learning experience will take place in a classroom setting.
+For the majority of language learners, the bulk of their learning experience will take place in a formal language classroom setting.
 This is true whether you’re studying business English or conversational Spanish in preparation for a holiday.

 Regardless of the subject or the age of the learner, educators are always looking to create the ideal language-rich environment for learning.
 Such environments are nurturing learning spaces which aim to provide the necessary stimulus to most effectively develop language skills.
 Practitioners in these classrooms maximise opportunities for their students to use their target language and to interact with both their peers and native speakers.
 They boost learners’ confidence and help them to develop their core language skills.